Robert Paterson (composer): Teaching

-In 2016 Paterson the Director of the Composition Program at the Atlantic Music Festival and he taught there from 2012–2017.
+In 2016, Paterson was the Director of the Composition Program at the Atlantic Music Festival, and he taught there from 2012 to 2017.
 He is currently the Artistic Director of the Mostly Modern Festival.
 Paterson has taught at Cornell University, Sarah Lawrence College, Hobart and William Smith Colleges, Bronx Community College, The Walden School, Point Counterpoint (New Music on The Point), the Atlantic Music Festival, where he was head of the composition program for two summers, and the Rocky Ridge Music Center, where he was also Composer-In-Residence from 2012–14, and was a visiting composer in 2015.

 Personal life

 Paterson is the son of American sculptor Tony Paterson.
 He lives in Hell's Kitchen, Manhattan in New York City with his wife, Victoria Paterson, a violinist, and their son Dylan Paterson.
 He is vegan and an accomplished cook, and has compared inventing recipes to composing, but with food instead of musical notes.